santumahapatra/welcome-the-aliens/README.md

 Created in Ruby 2.1.2.

 Depends on the Prawn pdf library to generate pdf documents.

+Displays the output as plain text or pdf documents.

 ## Running the code